 Wherever different building materials meet on a home there is an opportunity for mice to find a gap.
 A common point of entry for mice is the gap that often exists between bricks and soffit.
 It is very common, even for a new home, for soffits to be installed with a small gap for mice to slip through.
 As homes expand and contract through the seasons these gaps have the opportunity to become even more pronounced.
 This gap is especially worrisome as it usually extends around the full perimeter of the home.

 Utility and HVAC lines that exhaust to the outside of a home quite often run through the exterior walls.
 The holes cut for running air conditioning, heating, electrical and water lines are often too large, allowing mice the opportunity to enter the walls through a gap.
 Once inside, mice are able to travel through the house using the holes cut for pipes, ducts and wiring.

 Poorly sealed window and door frames provide easy access for mice to enter homes.
 Doors that hang unevenly or too high off the ground allow mice to slip in.
 Loose rubber weather stripping on the underside of garage doors is also easily chewed.

 When it comes to mice, there are countless potential areas for entry.
 Identifying all the dangers should be left to an experienced professional who knows exactly what to look for.
 Skedaddle specializes in excluding and preventing mice from getting into homes.
+Our three step process focuses on humanely removing all mice, cleaning and decontaminating their living spaces and securing their entry points.
 To get rid of the mice in your home call us today at 1-888-592-0387.